HSLdevcom/digitransit-site/pages/en/developers/apis/1-routing-api/index.md

 2. **Content-Type must be either "application/graphql" or "application/json"**
 - You will get a HTTP 415 Error if this header is not present.

+## Further reading

+* [GTFS reference](https://developers.google.com/transit/gtfs/reference/#field_definitions) could be useful as the data format used by the API is based on GTFS

 ## Glossary

 | Term                                  | Explanation                     |